vga101/gaiasky/docs/SAMP.rst

 Implemented features
 ====================

-The following features are implemented:
+The following SAMP features are implemented:

 -  Load VOTable (``table.load.votable``) - The VOTable will be loaded into Gaia Sky if it adheres to the format above.
 -  Highlight row (``table.highlight.row``) - The row (object) is set as the new focus if the table it comes frome is already loaded.
 Otherwise, Gaia Sky will **not** load the table lazily.